qt-learning/QML-Dashboard/README.md

 ⭐ Skill Level: Intermediate

-⏱️ Time to Complete: 70 minutes
+⏱️ Time to Complete: 7-10 hours

 ## Instructions

-To get started with this project, you will need to have Qt Design Studio installed on your computer.
-You can download Qt Design Studio from the [Qt.io website](qt.io).
-TODO
+To get started with this project, you will need to have Qt Creator installed on your computer.
+You can download Qt Creator from the [Qt.io website](qt.io).

-Once you have Qt and Qt Design Studio installed, head over to [Qt Academy](academy.qt.io) and follow along to create the project template and add the assets to the project.TODO
+Once you have Qt and Qt Creator installed, head over to [Qt Academy](academy.qt.io) and follow along to create the project template and add the assets to the project.

 ## Resources